What is individual therapy?

 - Did I feel heard?

 - Were my questions answered?

 If you answer "yes" to these questions, you are probably ready to schedule your first appointment with your therapist.
 If you answer "no" to some or all of these questions, it might be time to have a consultation with another individual therapist.
 Try not to get discouraged -- sometimes finding the therapist who is the best fit for you can take a few tries!
 If you are interested in learning more about the individual therapists at Gateway Wellness Associates, click here.

 Prolonged Exposure Therapy (PE)

-PE is a scientifically based and highly effective treatment for chronic PTSD and related depression, anxiety, and anger, developed by Edna Foa, PhD, Director of the Center for the Treatment and Study of Anxiety at the University of Pennsylvania.
+PE is a scientifically based and highly effective treatment for chronic PTSD and related depression, anxiety, and anger, developed by Edna Foa, PhD at the University of Pennsylvania.
 It is based on cognitive-behavioral principals, and is a flexible therapy that can be modified to fit the needs of individual clients.

 PE is designed to help clients process traumatic events and reduce trauma-induced psychological disturbances.
 PE helps you experience your emotions and move through them more quickly, rather getting stuck in them and having them control your behavior and thoughts.